 IRS REVENUE OFFICER

 A totem pole of experience, knowledge, and authority exists in dealing with different Divisions of the IRS.
 Automated notices are usually the first thing a delinquent taxpayer will receive.
 This comes from the Automated Collection Division of the IRS.
 These usually take the form of notices reminding a taxpayer to file unfiled tax returns, and progressively get nastier unless some type of response is made by the taxpayer to get their situation handled.
+Ultimately, the goal is to bypass the Automated Division and get to the IRS Revenue Officer.

 After that the Collection Division will kick into gear.
 These notices state specific things will happen, unless some response is made from the taxpayer.
 If the taxpayer has not filed, and continues to not file after being told to, the IRS will file a SFR, or Substitute for Return for you.
 Once the assessment of tax is made, the Collection Division can go after your paycheck or bank account.